DataDog/integrations-core/systemd/README.md

 The Systemd check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

-Note that if you're using the [agent in a container][8], you need to attach the `/run/systemd/private` socket as volume.
-The [go-systemd][9] library used internally need this socket to retrieve Systemd data.
+Note that if you're using the [agent in a container][8], you need to mount the `/run/systemd/` folder, it contains the socket `/run/systemd/private` needed to to retrieve Systemd data.
 For Example:

 ```bash
 docker run -d -v /var/run/docker.sock:/var/run/docker.sock:ro \